automl/learna_tools/README.md

 liblearna --input_file examples/riboswitch_design_example.input --num_solutions 100 --min_length 66 --max_length 91
 ```
 You can add desired GC-contents with `--desired_gc <float>` and a tolerance with `--gc_tolerance <float>`.
 The tolerance defaults to 0.01.

+Note that libLEARNA adapts to the search space.
+It might take a few samples to do so.
+We request 100 solutions in our example, which took roughly 5 minutes in our local tests on a notebook.
+However, you will observe that even for this amount of solutions, libLEARNA will adapt to the space and provide later solutions much faster than the first one.
+Requesting 1000 or 10000 solutions, therefore, might be quite fast once libLEARNA adapted to the space.
+When using a desired GC content, the adaptation fast might be longer but in later stages libLEARNA will find solutions with nearly every shot.

 ### Design of Sequences that Match the Hammerhead Ribozyme covariance model
 You can use the latest Rfam database CMs as follows